 Do you have a sufficient emergency fund?

 Most financial experts recommend that you have at least three to six months of essential living expenses set aside in case of emergencies.
-As economic and political volatility increase, so too should your emergency fund.
-An insufficient emergency fund is one of the best signals you are living beyond your means.
+As economic and political volatility increase, you should also consider increasing the amount of your emergency savings fund.
+Having an insufficient emergency fund is a clear sign that you are living beyond your means.